fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 the buffers in the shader.

 Once we have our bindings set up, we create a ```CommandEncoder```, which we get from ```Device```.
 The command encoder is a buffer of commands.
-We can add stuff like render and compute operations, their sort of like a collection of operations and state, and transfer operations.
+We can add stuff like render and compute operations, they are sort of like a collection of operations and state, and transfer operations.
 The command encoder needs to be finished, before it is submitted to the queue.
 Remember the ```Queue``` we got earlier?
 This is what it was for.
 We submit finished ```CommandEncoder```s to our ```Queue```, which submits the jobs to the GPU.
 For this specific program we add two commands to the ```CommandEncoder```.
 We dispatch our compute shader, enclosed in a ```ComputePass``` and launch the appropriate number of threads.
 Note also the ```label``` field.
 This field permeates wgpu usage.
 It is mostly for debugging.
 It helps us identify what is causing an issue.
 Once we have finished our ```ComputePass```, due to it going out of scope, we add a transfer operation.
 We use the ```staging_buffer``` on our ```output``` vector, to read the output back to the CPU.
 Then we finish our ```CommandEncoder``` and submit it to the ```Queue```.